-The New Year’s Eve Times Square Ball Drop Will Be Virtual This Year
+The New Year's Eve Times Square Ball Drop Is Back

 All major news outlets air the ball drop, so tune in to ABC, Fox, or NBC on New Year's Eve to catch the show.
 Dick Clark's New Year's Rockin' Eve With Ryan Seacrest airs on ABC, New Year's Eve With Steve Harvey airs on Fox, and New Year's Eve airs on NBC.
 Check your local listings to find out how early each show airs in your time zone.

 If you don't have cable—or if you want to tune in on your phone or computer—you can also watch the live broadcast on the Times Square website.

 The ball—which is officially titled the Waterford Crystal Times Square New Year's Eve Ball—descends on Times Square at midnight Eastern time, which means you'll need to tune in before midnight if you want to watch it live from another time zone.
 Here's what time to tune in live from each time zone.

 Hawaii-Aleutian Standard Time: The ball will drop at 7:00 p.m.

 Alaska Standard Time: The ball will drop at 8:00 p.m.

 Pacific Standard Time: The ball will drop at 9:00 p.m.